Costa Rica Study abroad program

 Q: What type of accommodation options are available?

 A: ULACIT’s central campus does not offer traditional student residence (on-campus dorms).
-Exchange students are expected to live with a local host family (Homestay Program) or with Selina Hostels our third-party lodging and workspace provider in either communal dorms or standard rooms.
+Exchange students are expected to live with a local host family (Homestay Program).

 - Host Family: ULACIT work with host families in San Jose who have welcomed international students into their homes for years.
 Each home has been carefully selected by ULACIT program administrators to ensure comfort and safety for international students.
 To obtain a homestay application form or to inquire about housing at ULACIT, please contact: firstname.lastname@example.org